We focus on what can go right, not what can go wrong

 We are deeply connected in the tech economy

 We take risks on brilliant people and products.
 We work with founders on a mission to change the one thing they think is fundamentally broken in the world.
 We’re comfortable with the rough imperfection of a new venture.
-We don’t mind young or first-time founders, but we prefer founders who are technical or domain experts.
+We welcome young or first-time founders who are technical or domain experts in their field.

 We focus on startups seeking to invent new market categories or transform large, existing industries.
 We are deliberately anti-thematic.
 We invest when we think a founder is going to build something of importance for tomorrow.
 We care more about the magnitude of the long-term return and less about minimizing risk in a company’s early days.